MuzakirLone/MuzakirLone/README.md

-║     I am a Cybersecurity student passionate about web application security,   ║ ║     bug bounty hunting, and penetration testing.                              ║ ║                                                                               ║ ║     I am a security researcher at HackerOne and I love to find bugs in web    ║ ║     applications, especially in web domains.
+║     I am a Cybersecurity student passionate about web application security,   ║ ║     bug bounty hunting, and penetration testing.                              ║ ║                                                                               ║ ║     I am a security researcher at YesWeHack and I love to find bugs in web    ║ ║     applications, especially in web domains.
 I have found bugs like XSS,      ║ ║     Broken Access Control, Sensitive Data Exposure, and account takeovers.    ║ ║                                                                               ║